 Obsessions and compulsions

 Please Note: Curious Mind Psychology does not see people for the purpose of providing reports for court, family services, forensic or medico-legal purposes.

 What types of therapy do we offer at Curious Mind Psychology?

-Depending on your needs and preferences, we integrate a variety of evidence-based therapies to support your wellbeing.
+Depending on your needs and preferences, we integrate a variety of trauma informed and evidence-based therapies to support your wellbeing.
 We adopt a collaborative and client centred approach to psychology, working with you to tailor an individualised plan that addresses your concerns, wishes and needs.
 We offer the following kinds of therapeutic approaches:

 Mindfulness is a process that allows us to be fully present and aware in the moment.
 It allows us to be centred in where we are and what we are doing, without being overwhelmed and carried away by thoughts or feelings.

 Mindfulness practice can help improve mood, wellbeing and our ability to navigate everyday life.

 Interpersonal Therapy focusses on improving your ability to relate to and communicate with people around you to enhance your mental health.